ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

         std::cout << "The number is even\n";
     ```

 -   This code above is perfectly understandable by a human being, but C++ forbids it!
-(The equivalent in Scheme would be ok).

 -   The error is caused by the fact that C++ syntax requires that the variable type (`int`) be followed by an *identifier*, and not by a *keyword* (`if`).